 Master of Architecture (3.5 years)

-The 102-credit MArch program at the School of the Art Institute of Chicago (SAIC) begins with a foundation of required skills and grounding in the histories of and theories specific to architecture, engineering, and design.
+The 102-credit Master of Architecture program at the School of the Art Institute of Chicago (SAIC) begins with a foundation of required skills and grounding in the histories of and theories specific to architecture, engineering, and design.

 We teach the analysis of event, function, emerging technologies, and invention through hands-on construction in ways that are consistent with the location of the architecture program in a world-class art and design school.